Christian National Church supports individual minister homestudy.

 Supplementary Reading Materials

 The Christian National Church encourages all ministers to acquire supplementary reading materials to assist with their spiritual advancement during homestudy.
 On a rotating basis, we provide access to books that explain particular fields of faith and ministerial practice.
-If it is your specific desire to form a congregation and run services of your own, we currently suggest "Organizing Fellowship" which is authored by Pastor Gerard Ferguson.
+If it is your specific desire to form a congregation and run services of your own, we currently suggest "Organizing Fellowship" by Pastor Gerard Ferguson.
 This is a piece of reading material that examines the steps necessary to forming a small or large congregation.
 Ferguson describes realistic steps that any new minister can follow in order to draw together a group of Christians in worship.
 As Ferguson explains, it is often not instinct that creates fellowship, but rather several practical steps.

 The Wedding Ceremony Handbook